Asymptotic stability of shear flows for 2D Euler equations at Yudovich regularity: Introduction

 \subsection{Loss of compactness}

-Our weak convergence results relate to Šverák's generic non-compactness conjecture~\cite{Snotes} and the earlier formulation of ``wandering'' behavior proposed by Nadirashvili~\cite{Nadir91}.
+Our weak convergence results relate to \v{S}ver\'ak's generic non-compactness conjecture~\cite{Snotes} and the earlier formulation of ``wandering'' behavior proposed by Nadirashvili~\cite{Nadir91}.
 While establishing this conjecture in full generality remains open, non-compactness has been demonstrated in the perturbative regime~\cite{BedrossianMasmoudi15} as a consequence of phase mixing.

 While the conjecture was originally intended for the bounded domain, our asymptotic stability in the infinite channel also manifests a loss of compactness.
 However, in the present setting, the mechanism differs significantly.
 Unlike the periodic case, where weak convergence stems from infinite-time phase mixing, here it arises from the macroscopic transport of bulk vorticity to spatial infinity.
-This vorticity escape implies the non-compactness of the orbit $t \mapsto \omega(t)$ for the weakly convergent Yudovich solutions established in Theorem \ref{thm:shear} and Theorem \ref{thm:shear2}.
+This vorticity escape implies the non-compactness of the orbit $t \mapsto \omega(t)$ for the weakly convergent Yudovich solutions established in Theorem \ref{thm:shear} and Theorem \ref{thm:shear2 f>c}.

 \begin{theorem} Let $\om : \Omega \times [0,\infty) \to \R$ be a Yudovich solution to \eqref{eq:eu_eq} with some background shear flow $f \in C^2$ and compactly supported initial data.
 Denote by $u $ its associated velocity field.